Lone Wolf (gamebooks): Internal artwork

 The Collector's Edition of the books feature new internal artwork by Richard Longmore (books 1 to 12, 17 and 20), Nathan Furman (books 13 and 18), Pascal Quidault (books 14 to 16), Hauke Kock (book 19 and 21) and Stephanie Böhm (book 21).
 However, the original illustrations by the late Brian Williams were reused for books 22 to 28.

 For the First Edition of gamebooks 29 to 31, Giuseppe Camuncoli was hired to illustrate book 29, while Richard "Nerdgore" Sampson did the illustrations for books 30 and 31.
 Gary Chalk will return to the series by illustrating Light of the Kai.

 For the Definitive Edition by Holmgard Press, Richard "Nerdgore" Sampson provided entirely new artwork for the extended version of book 1.
 For the original version of book 1 and for books 2 to 8, the original art by Gary Chalk will be reused.
 No information is currently available for the internal artwork of the subsequent books.

-Illustrations for the various bonus adventures were done by Nathan Furman (books 2 to 11 and 17), Richard Longmore (books 12 to 16 and 23), Stephanie Böhm (books 18, 20 and 21), Aljosa Mujabasic (book 20), Hauke Kock (books 19, 22 and 24), Richard "Nerdgore" Sampson (books 25 and 26), Oliver "Koa" Cramm (books 27 and 28) and Adélaïde Euriat (book 29).
+Illustrations for the various bonus adventures were done by Nathan Furman (books 2 to 11 and 17), Richard Longmore (books 12 to 16 and 23), Stephanie Böhm (books 18, 20 and 21), Aljosa Mujabasic (book 20), Hauke Kock (books 19, 22 and 24), Richard "Nerdgore" Sampson (books 25 and 26), Olivier Raynaud (Koa) (books 27 and 28) and Adélaïde Euriat (book 29).
 No illustrations were made for the bonus adventure in book 30.